LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 - "Up" for anchor up
 - "Stop" for Stop
 - "Reset" to reset the chain counter to zero
-- Or enter the desired scope and hit "Preset" to pay out/pull in to the set length
+- Or enter the desired scope and hit "Target Scope" to pay out/pull in to the set length